Boy, 3, dies after freeway shooting in Detroit

 DETROIT (AP) — A 3-year-old boy has died after a freeway shooting in Detroit.

-State police say on Twitter that the boy died Friday morning at a hospital.
+State police say on Twitter the boy died Friday morning at a hospital.

 A bullet pierced the side of the vehicle he was in just before 7:30 p.m.
 Thursday on the Southfield Freeway near Joy Road.
 A woman driving the vehicle is an acquaintance of the boy’s mother and was not wounded.
 Police initially described her as the boy’s mother.